flightstats/hub/README.md

 ## insert content into channel

-To insert data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported):
+To insert data to a channel, issue a POST on the channel's `self` URI and specify the appropriate content-type header (all content types should be supported).
+The `Content-Encoding` and `Content-Language` headers are optional:

 ```
 POST http://datahub:8080/channel/stumptown
 Content-type: text/plain
+Content-Language: en
+Content-Encoding: gzip
 Accept: application/json
 ___body_contains_arbitrary_content
 ```